Randle nets 32 as Knicks limit Zion, beat Pelicans 116-106

 Neither team got much separation during a fast-moving, back-and-forth third quarter.
 New Orleans matched its largest lead when Ingram’s layup made it 87-82.
 But the Knicks responded with an 11-2 run to close the quarter, starting with Bullock’s 3.

 Derrick Rose added a driving floater and step-back jumper at the horn to give the Knicks a 93-89 lead.
+Burks’ fourth-quarter outburst increased the run to 17-4 and New York never trailed again.

 TIP INS

-Knicks: Finished 17 of 33 from 3-point range. … Reserves combined for 43 points. … Committed just six turnovers. … Rose and ex-Pelican and New Orleans native Elfrid Payton each scored 11.
+Knicks: Rose and ex-Pelican and New Orleans native Elfrid Payton each scored 11. … Reserves combined for 43 points. … New York committed just six turnovers.

 Pelicans: Guard Lonzo Ball missed his fourth straight game with a sore left hip flexor.
 Naji Marshall started in his place and had 14 points and nine rebounds. ….
 Pelicans coach Stan Van Gundy said Marshall did not start the Pelicans’ victory over Sacramento on Monday because of “a little situation that happened within the team.”
 Van Gundy did not elaborate other than adding, “It wasn’t a major deal.” … Wes Iwundu, who started for Marshall on Monday and had 11 points and seven rebounds, played just four minutes against New York and had one rebound. … Johnson scored 13 points. … Adams grabbed 10 rebounds.